dnerzker/xyz/README.md

 ``Never let anyone get in the way of your goals in life.`` ``more importantly, never give up on your passions and your dreams.`` ``and dear,``
 ``thankkkk uuu for never giving up, stay strong and being so tough.
-You know you deserve the world, and the universe loves you.``
+You know you deserve the world, and the universe loves you./``